AlgorithmiKee/notes/Machine_Learning/Bayes_Linear_Regression.md

 * Additional assumption: $\varepsilon_i$ and $\mathbf{x}_i$ are statistically independent
 * Goal: Predict the label for a new data point $\mathbf{x}_*$ using the **full** posterior distribution $p(\mathbf w \mid D)$

-## Recap: Point Estimates for Linear Regression
+## Recap: Point Estimates for Model Parameters

 * Discriminative model parameterized by $\mathbf{w}$: